simongravelle/simongravelle/README.md

 ## See also

-- The gallery of molecules [:link:](https://github.com/simongravelle/gallery) high resolution molecules with scripts
+- The gallery of molecules [:link:](https://github.com/simongravelle/gallery) high-resolution molecules with scripts
 - ATB2LAMMPS [:link:](https://github.com/simongravelle/atb2lammps) a LAMMPS molecule template generator

 <!--